What is the ASIAN WATERBIRD CENSUS?

 To find out more about IWC, please visit IWC website of Wetlands International.

-The recommended dates are January 4 – 19, 2020 covering two weeks and three weekends, when we should encourage you to count waterbirds.
-These dates are for guidance only and counts from any date in January are very welcome.
-Submission of forms should be done by end February 2020 at the latest.
+The recommended dates are January 2 – 17, 2021 covering two weeks and three weekends, when we encourage you to count waterbirds.
+These dates are for guidance only and counts from any date in January or February 2021 and December 2020 are very welcome.
+Submission of forms should be done by end February 2021 at the latest.

-If you have not participated in the census before, information and AWC count forms and guidelines are uploaded on the AWC website.
-The 2020 AWC Waterbird Count & Wetland Assessment forms are available in Excel and the 2020 AWC Wetland Assessment Form as a Google Form.
+If you have not participated in the census before, information and AWC count forms and guidelines are uploaded on the AWC 2021 Announcement.
+The 2021 AWC Waterbird Count & Wetland Assessment forms are available in Excel and the 2021 AWC Wetland Assessment Form as a Google Form.
 The standard IWC Count Methodology is available here.
+Please contact your national or regional coordinator to find out more about the count in your area.

 If you have participated in a previous count for a particular site, kindly cover the site this year and report on it using the latest forms.
 Please also report if there are few or no birds, as this is very important information too.